Moksh-Fadia/Urban-Traffic-Risk/README.md

 - Reshaped state-level data from **wide to long format**
 - Standardized column naming for analysis consistency
 - Engineered **fatality_rate** as a primary severity metric
-- Created clean, analysis-ready datasets for Tableau and SQL
+- Created clean datasets for Tableau and SQL

 ---